 3. Work on the topic of the lesson.

-Let's watch the presentation of "Berries" with you and remember appearance some berries.
+Let's watch the presentation "Berries" and remember appearance some berries.

 Envelope No. 1.
-Write a short note about raspberries.
+Write a short summary about raspberries.

-Envelope number 2.
-Write a short note about cloudberries.
+Envelope No. 2.
+Write a short summary about cloudberries.

-Envelope number 3.
-Make a craft of plasticine berries and find the place of growth on the map.
+Envelope No. 3.
+Make a craft of berries from plasticine and find the place of growth on the map.

-Envelope number 4.
+Envelope No. 4.
 Make a certificate about the berries from a medical point of view.

 Hands up, clap above your head,